-There is no such thing as routine Merkel cell carcinoma.
-Every patient’s Merkel cell carcinoma is different, with different, individually unique genes and molecules driving each person’s specific cancer.
+There is no such thing as a routine skin cancer.
+Every patient’s disease is different, with different, individually unique genes and molecules driving that specific cancer.

-At the OSUCCC – James, our Merkel cell carcinoma specialists are world-renowned cancer experts who focus solely on Merkel cell carcinoma and who reach across medical disciplines (oncologists, surgeons, radiologists, pharmacists and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.
+At the OSUCCC – James, our Merkel cell carcinoma sub-specialists are world-renowned cancer experts who focus solely on these tumors and who reach across medical disciplines (medical oncologists, surgical oncologists, radiation oncologists, dermatologists, head and neck specialists, pharmacists, nurse sub-specialists and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.